 Modern Foreign Language: MFL

-Modern Foreign Language (MFL) Vision (Subject Lead: Mr C. Williams)
+Modern Foreign Language (MFL) Vision (Subject Lead: Mr D. Obada)

-We welcome you to review the Intent and Implementation documents to see how the MFL. curriculum is put into practice.
+We welcome you to review the Curriculum and Pedagogy documents to see how the MFL curriculum is put into practice.

 Subject Lead Statement

-Here at Alexandra Junior School, Modern Foreign Languages is led and managed by myself, Mr Williams.
+Here at Alexandra Junior School, Modern Foreign Languages is led and managed by myself, Mr. Obada.
 Across the school, we believe that MFL is a vital part of school life, integral in various moments throughout the school day.

-We aim for all MFL lessons to be meaningful and exciting by ensuring we teach in a variety of ways such as through songs, rhymes and traditional storie in another language.
-By doing so, learning is remembered and purposeful.
+We aim for all MFL lessons to be meaningful and exciting by ensuring we teach in a variety of ways such as through songs, rhymes and traditional stories in another language.
+By doing so, learning is remembered and key phrases are imbedded into our children’s minds.
 As previously mentioned, across the school day, incidental French is also brought into lessons through such things as counting, classroom instructions and doing the register.
-In doing so, students have the means to practise and apply their new found French knowledge.
+In doing so, students have the means to practise, apply and consolidate their French knowledge.